SPEAKER BIOS

 Jenna Nicholas

-CEO, Lightpost Capital, and Co-Founder and CEO, Impact Experience (San Francisco)
+CEO, Lightpost Capital, and Co-Founder and CEO, Impact Experience (San Francisco, CA)

 Jenna Nicholas is an investor, entrepreneur, advisor, author, coach and speaker.
 She is the President of LightPost Capital, an investment and acquisition firm, and the Co-Founder and CEO of Impact Experience, which advances equity across climate, healthcare, education, and investments.
 Jenna is the author of Enlightened Bottom Line: Exploring the intersection of spirituality, business and investing.